 Scheduled Ancient Monument: If a site falls directly on top of a Scheduled Ancient Monument, it does not pass the initial sift.

-Sites that fail the initial are still assessed in stages 1 and 2 for the sake of completeness, but a site that fails the initial cannot be allocated for development in the Local Plan.
+Sites that fail the initial sift are not assessed in the later stages.
+A site that fails the initial cannot be allocated for development in the Local Plan.

 Stage 2: Sustainability Assessment